Rohanhacker/forex/README.md

 - Using redis to memoize the results insted of local so that multiple instances can be created and use the same cache.
 - Unit tests.
 - using a cron job to call oneframe asynchronously in the background and storing the result in the cache.
-- Retring if oneframe returns an error.
+- Retry if oneframe returns an error.
 Maybe like 3 times before giving an error.
 - OpenAPI specifications.

 ## Tests